 While Seoul is the most obvious choice for expats, South Korea has four main expat hubs: Seoul, Busan, Daejeon and Daegu.
 With just a three-hour train ride separating Seoul in the north and Busan in the south, it's easy for expats to explore all of these cities, regardless of which they choose to call home.
 Expats live all over the country, and getting around is fairly easy.

 Seoul is the capital and contains the largest expat community.
 It also has a fair few international schools and a significant number of shops, restaurants and businesses catering to Westerners.

 Daegu also has a considerable number of international schools and a large expat community.
 It's the centre of the manufacturing industry (textiles, machinery and metals) in South Korea.
 Both Daegu and Seoul host US military bases, and so they have large American expat communities.
 Although military bases make it easier to find Western goods and Western-orientated shops and restaurants, South Korean sentiment toward these bases isn't always positive.

 Daejeon is just over an hour from Seoul and is something of a science hub.
 Daejeon focuses on technological innovation and has one of the fastest-developing business communities in South Korea.

 Located in the south, Busan is a coastal city that is considered the most relaxed South Korean city.
 That said, Busan is also one of the busiest seaports in the world and is host to several international and local festivals.
 There are a few schools and shopping districts catering to the expat community living in Busan.

 What is ‘saving face’?

-A higher value is often placed on showing politeness than on other values like honesty.
+A higher value is typically placed on showing politeness than on other values like honesty.
 When dealing with Koreans, it's essential to take note of subtle hints and clues, and it's equally important to remain polite in all business dealings.
 Striving to maintain a constant state of peace and equilibrium is highly respected in South Korean culture.